fpezzati/k8s/RPiCluster/readme.md

 and you get ansible.

 ## Trying Ansible
+Why Ansible?
+Because I am not a shell-scripting black belt and because Ansible has some good features about code reuse and modularity.
+It could be a good tool to have in my belt, let's try.

 Generate a RSA key pair (already done) and copy the .pub one on each RPi:
 ```
 scp /home/fpezzati/.ssh/id_rsa.pub pi@nestor1:~/.ssh/authorized_keys